 Neurologic and cognitive symptoms are some of the most frequent complaints, and typically is the most upsetting complex of symptoms experienced, in those exposed to water-damaged buildings.
-Direct neurotoxic affects from mycotoxins and other toxins found in WDB, vascular hypoperfusion, cytokines and immune system inflammation after $T_h 17$ driven breach of the blood brain barrier can all contribute to these phenomena.
-What is not in dispute is that brain fog, disturbances in memory, concentration, balance, word finding difficulties and other cognitive symptoms are frequently seen in those exposed to water-damaged buildings,, and a dose response relationship has been confirmed by Crago, et. al.
+Direct neurotoxic affects from mycotoxins and other toxins found in WDB, vascular hypoperfusion, cytokines and immune system inflammation after $T_h17$ driven breach of the blood brain barrier can all contribute to these phenomena.
+What is not in dispute is that brain fog, disturbances in memory, concentration, balance, word finding difficulties and other cognitive symptoms are frequently seen in those exposed to water-damaged buildings,, and a dose response relationship has been confirmed by Crago, et. al. $^{226}$

 Renal effects have also been seen with exposure to water damaged buildings.
 Ochratoxin A has been associated with Balkan Endemic Nephropathy in humans, urinary tract cancers in animals and humans and focal segmental glomerulosclerosis.
+227 fatigue as a recurrent symptom.
+Fatigue most likely results from chronic non-restorative sleep, low cortisol with dysregulation of the Hypothalamic-Pituitary Axis (HPA), peripheral hypoperfusion and mitochondrial injury resulting from exposure to the many toxins, such as mycotoxins, found in water-damaged buildings.